mayasarena/mayasarena/README.md

 # Hi, I'm Maya 👋
-Software Developer with a passion for frontend dev.
-I like making cool things.
+Software Developer - I like making cool things.

 ## Current Projects
 > 🪴 [Mood Garden](https://github.com/mayasarena/mood-garden) - I'm currently finishing up development of a mood-tracking web app, where the user gets to create a cute garden to visualize their moods.